michael-0acf4/worn.bf/README.md

-# W.O.R.N: "Write Once, Run Nowhere"
+# WORN "Write Once, Run Nowhere"

 A minimalistic language that extends Brainf\*ck allowing the use of custom super instructions and compiles into optimized Brainf\*ck code.